odubno/the-go-programming-language/README.md

 This is my sand box for learning and experimenting with Go.
 Each chapter directory is from `The Go Programming Language` by Alan A. A. Donovan and Brian W. Kerninghan.
 Below, you'll find some notes that I wrote down as I went through each chapter.

+The `failing_forward` directory contains work from tutorials made by Mike Van Sickle [Failing Forward - YouTube](https://www.youtube.com/watch?v=OSPNUKoN81o&list=PLq9Ra239pNZC0MgMN4j6ZiPHv_c0UPnBX).
+It goes over the workflow using Go and its tools.
+Each subdirectory has a `main.go`; there you'll find all of my notes.

 ## chapter 1

 Go is a compiled language.